heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *1869.* In the Beethoven Rooms of 27 Harley
-Street, University College, Carey Foster regards the bluestockings assembled to hear about Dynamics and Heat.
+Street, University College, Carey Foster theatrically regards the assembled bluestockings.
-"Heat"---he pauses for dramatic effect---"
+"Heat"---he pauses for effect---"is not merely a trick of the weather, the sensible properties of a teapot or a furnace.
+Its very sensibility is evidence that it has measurable physical effects, which admit of precise determination.
+In this lecture

 <p align="center">
   ⁂